AdariVaibhav/AdariVaibhav/README.md

-- 👋 Hi, I’m @AdariVaibhav
+👋 Hi, I’m @AdariVaibhav
-- 👀 I’m interested in learning something new
+👀 I’m interested in learning something new
-- 🌱 I’m currently learning DSA with java
+🌱 I’m currently studying DSA with Java
-- 💞️ I’m looking to collaborate on ...
+💞 I’m looking to collaborate on...
-- 📫 How to reach me, you can drop a mail to adarivaibhavmay20@gmail.com
-- 😄 Pronouns: He/Him
+📫 You can reach me via email at adarivaibhavmay20@gmail.com 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am homophobic / transphobic 😄
+⚡ Fun fact: I’m homophobic / transphobic 😄

 <!---
 AdariVaibhav/AdariVaibhav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.